Halalaluyafail3/LuaPreprocessor/README.md

 `handle_dollar()` will do a macro expansion.
 The cursor's token must be a `$` symbol without any 'not nows'.
 The cursor will point at the first token of the macro expansion, or will be set in the invalid state if the macro expansion is empty.
 If an error is set during macro expansion, this method will raise an error.

 `handle_dollar_and_not_nows()` will do macro expansion like `handle_dollar()` zero or more times until the cursor's token is in the invalid state or is not a `$` symbol without any 'not nows'.
-Then, if the cursor's token is not in thhe invalid state and is a symbol with one or more 'not nows', one 'not now' will be removed and `true` will be returned.
+Then, if the cursor's token is not in the invalid state and is a symbol with one or more 'not nows', one 'not now' will be removed and `true` will be returned.
 In all other cases, `false` will be returned.

 `copy(other_preprocessing_state)` will copy the type, contents, and 'not nows' (for symbols) of the provided preprocessing state's cursor's token into the cursor's token (of the preprocessing state which the method was used on).
 The other preprocessing state must be in a state where the preprocessing interface can be used with it.